tteguayco/PowerShell-Analyzers/Readme.md

 #### MSBuild

 This way you associate the analyzer with a .NET project and MSBuild automatically invokes analysis before building.
-If the analysis passes, it creates a timestamp and won't perform the analysis again until there is a new project.
+If the analysis passes, it creates a timestamp and won't perform the analysis again until a new script file has been added or an existing one modified.

 If this project is included via a submodule, edit the _csproj_ file of your primary project(s) and add the following: